 Below, check out this easy step-by-step guide on how to wax your chin hair at home.

 As you can probably guess, finding the right at-home waxing kit can make all the difference.
 "Look for a kit that includes everything you will need, such as a wax warmer, application sticks, as well as pre and post-care solutions," says Tobia.
 "Some kits will have a specific wax for your face or body, so make sure to check the package when you purchase or order your kit."

 You'll also want to consider the type of wax included, whether that's hard wax or soft wax.
 "I personally believe that if you are not a fully trained esthetician you should use a hard wax kit to perform waxing on your face," Shays says.

 Try using Flamingo's Face Wax Kit.
 If you're looking to create your own kit, make sure to use a kit for reference so you get all the supplies you need.
 "This is not an area where you can cut corners!
 And regardless of whether you choose a kit or buy your supplies a la carte, you’ll need a surface wax remover to clean up any spills or drips on your floor, vanity, etc.," Tobia adds.

-If you have a low pain tolerance, Ismiel recommends trying a hair removal cream, such as Nad’s Facial Hair Removal Cream ($8), which allows you to wipe off the hair pain-free.
-However, you should also consider that the results from hair removal creams don’t last as long as waxing.
+If you have a low pain tolerance, Ismiel recommends trying a hair removal cream, such as Nad’s Facial Hair Removal Cream ($7), which allows you to wipe off the hair pain-free.
+However, you should also consider that the results from hair removal creams may not last as long as waxing.